MarkHershey/SATSolver/2-SAT-Problem/report/algo_report.md

 	visit(graph, vertex, visited, L)
 ```

-The red path below show the order of the visit:
+The red path below shows the order of the visit:

 ![](scc2.jpg)